-In German, there are many ways to give a reason but the shortest one might be the construction with “wegen”.
-Due to confusion with other conjunctions as “weil”, “wegen” often is not used correctly.
-After reading this article, you will perfectly know how to build a sentence with “wegen”.
+In German, there are many ways to give a reason, but the shortest one might be the construction with “wegen”.
+Due to confusion with other conjunctions as “weil”, students often do not use it correctly.
+After reading this article, you will perfectly know how to build a sentence with it.

-German offers many possibilities of giving a reason.
+German offers many possibilities of providing a reason.
 I already wrote about some of them in the article “How to give a reason in German”.
-The shortest way is to use a sentence with “wegen” which means: for, due to, because of, by reason of, on account of.
+The shortest way is to use a sentence with “wegen” which means: for, due to, because of, because of, on account of in English.

-The second part which you need to take care of is the case that follows “wegen”.
-Actually it is used with the Genitive but as you might already know, this case slowly but steadily falls into oblivion within the German population.
-Mostly it is replaced by Dative and this is why one can also use “wegen” in combination with Dative (which is now officially accepted by the Duden).
+The second part which you need to take care of is the grammatical case that follows “wegen”.
+It is used with the Genitive but as you might already know, this case slowly but steadily falls into oblivion within the German population.
+Mostly, it is replaced by Dative.
+This is why one can also use it in combination with Dative (which is now officially accepted by the Duden).

 - Ich bleibe heute wegen des Wetters zu Hause.